Stephanie Carlo

 • Open studio sessions

-• Jury recommendations for fashion show selection
+• Sourcing jurors for Jury of Selection fashion show selection

-• Critique recommendations
+• Critics recommendations

 • CFDA Scholarships - student’s portfolios reviewer